EU Energy Prices — The World's Most Expensive Major Economy for Industrial Power

 EU Natural Gas Prices — TTF €40/MWh, 3× US Henry Hub, Households €0.12/kWh

-The EU's pre-crisis gas infrastructure was heavily dependent on Russian pipeline supplies — Russian pipeline gas accounted for approximately 40–45% of EU gas imports and approximately 155 billion cubic metres (bcm) annually before 2022.
-Following the crisis, the EU has dramatically diversified its gas supply, primarily through a massive expansion of LNG (liquefied natural gas) imports from the United States, Qatar, and Norway.
-EU LNG import capacity expanded from approximately 150 bcm/year (2021) to approximately 280 bcm/year (2025), with new floating storage and regasification units (FSRUs) deployed at record speed across Germany, the Netherlands, Italy, and other member states.
-Russian pipeline gas imports fell from approximately 155 bcm (2021) to approximately 25 bcm (2024) — a remarkable transformation of European gas supply infrastructure in just three years.
-The full context of how fossil fuel consumption and supply security interact is covered in our US fossil fuel analysis, where US LNG exports to Europe are a key growing demand category.
+The EU's pre-crisis gas infrastructure was heavily dependent on Russian pipeline supplies — approximately 40–45% of EU gas imports and approximately 155 billion cubic metres (bcm) annually before 2022.
+Following the crisis, the EU dramatically diversified its gas supply through a massive expansion of LNG imports from the United States, Qatar, and Norway.
+EU LNG import capacity expanded from approximately 150 bcm/year (2021) to approximately 280 bcm/year (2025).
+Russian pipeline gas imports fell from approximately 155 bcm (2021) to approximately 25 bcm (2024) — a remarkable transformation in just three years.
+For EU households, natural gas prices for heating average approximately €0.10–0.14/kWh in 2025–2026 — costs that shape consumer spending tracked in our retail e-commerce sales growth worldwide analysis.

 EU Household Natural Gas Prices by Country — H1 2025 (€/kWh)